Collie

 Health performance in Collie is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data shows significant challenges for Collie with high prevalence of common health conditions across both younger and older age groups.
+Health data indicates significant challenges for Collie, with high prevalence of common health conditions across both younger and older age groups.

 Frequently Asked Questions - Health